PhilippeItsMe/ci-portfolio4-django/README.md

 Issue : Had to change my class names from snake_case to CamelCase.
 While migrating the change, 4 dB where inversed and a inbetween dB in manytomany relationship erased.
 Solution : Create a brand new dB.

+Bug 5
+Issue : Issue rendering My Pet Businesses in the menu to pet owners users only.
+Solution : Insert the conditional li inside the {% if user.is_authenticated %} tag.

 ### Testing